cioky88/powershell/README.md

 37. Copy All users from an group to another
 38. Lista all users from an OU
 39. Move all users from an OU to another
+40. Write-Host "40.
+Check for  stations with Broken Trust Relationship"
+41. Write-Host "41.
+Create AD user in default Users OU"
+42. Write-Host "42.
+Export users from many groups to one *.CSV"

 Q. Quit and Exit